MechanicalRock/mechanicalrock.github.io/_posts/2022-01-24-publishing-typescript-npm-modules.md

 Well, thats where peer dependencies come in!

 Peer dependencies are a way of defining what packages our module requires and the particular versions it is compatible with.
-When installing our module, NPM checks if the peer dependencies exist already within the project and if not, it installs those dependencies.
+When installing our module, NPM checks if the peer dependencies exist already within the project and if they are, that they are of the correct version.
+If the peer dependencies do not already exist within the project, it installs those dependencies.
 So lets add some `peerDependencies` to our `package.json`.

+> In earlier versions of NPM, peer dependencies were not automatically installed and would raise a warning telling the user to install them.
+As of NPM v7, peer dependencies are installed by default.
+You can check which version of NPM you are using with `npm -v`.

 ```json
 "peerDependencies": {